redwoodjs/redwoodjs-com-archive/cookbook/windows_setup.md

 # Windows Development Setup

 This guide provides a simple setup to start developing a RedwoodJS project on Windows.
 Many setup options exist, but this aims to make getting started as easy as possible.
-This is the recommended setup unless you have experience with other shell like PowerShell.
+This is the recommended setup unless you have experience with some other shell, like PowerShell.

 > If you're interested in using the Windows Subsystem for Linux instead, there is a [community guide for that](https://community.redwoodjs.com/t/windows-subsystem-for-linux-setup/2439).